chef-partners/dcos-cookbook/README.md

 Roles
 ----------

-You can create a Chef Role and apply it to nodes as necessary to specify `master`, `slave` and `slave-public` as appropriate.
+You can create a Chef Role and apply it to nodes as necessary to specify `master`, `slave` and `slave_public` as appropriate.
 Any additional configuration should probably be set as override attributes in an Environment to ensure all nodes receive those global settings.

 ### Example Role dcos_master.rb ###
 ````ruby